 When a death is expected jointly by family and a physician, there is no need to call 911 or contact other emergency services.
 On the other hand, unexpected deaths must be investigated by the Medical Examiner’s office and sometimes the police.
-If you are not sure, your funeral director can give you the guidance you need and contact the necessary officials.
+If you are not sure, your Funeral Director can give you the guidance you need and contact the necessary officials.

 If a loved one was in the care of a hospital program, the staff will notify you and the necessary authorities within the hospital.
 Hospital workers are reluctant to call funeral homes.
-We suggest you contact the funeral home directly.
+We suggest you contact the funeral home in Calgary directly.
 The funeral home will then communicate with the hospital to follow through with their procedures.
 Often the internal systems of the hospital limit our ability to proceed immediately.

 When a death occurs at home under the care of the Homecare program, the Homecare staff will guide you through their procedure.
 The funeral home is contacted and will respond immediately.
-Our professional staff will arrive within one hour to removal your loved one from the home and transfer them to our care facility.
+Our professional staff will arrive within one hour to remove your loved one from the home and transfer them to our care facility.

-Preparing to meet the funeral director
+Preparing to meet the Funeral Director

-Your funeral director is a licensed professional who is there to guide you through the many options and choices you will be faced with.
-Setting an appointment with a director is an important step.
+Your Funeral Director is a licensed professional who is there to guide you through the many options and choices you will be faced with.
+Setting an appointment with a Director is an important step.
 Several questions may be answered while setting the appointment, however, but most details will be discussed while you meet in person.
-Your funeral director will ask if funeral services have already been preplanned.
+Your Funeral Director will ask if funeral services have already been preplanned.